If you are wishing for sexy and voluminous waves for a special event or a first date, trade in your hot rollers for a few good curling irons.

-- 2 Step 1 – Determine the type of ceramic flat irons and curling irons your need.
+- Step 1 – Determine the type of ceramic flat or curling irons you’ll need.

-- 5 Step 4-Examine the barrel coatings before your buy your ceramic flat irons and curling irons.
+- Step 4 – Examine the barrel coatings before your buy your ceramic flat irons and curling irons.

-- 6 Step 5-How to pick a perfect flat iron.
+- Step 5 – How to pick a perfect flat iron.

-Step 1 – Determine the type of ceramic flat irons and curling irons your need.
+Step 1 – Determine the type of ceramic flat or curling irons you’ll need.